jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 With the lever of power in both hands, DVDs faced off against internet streaming: Industrial Age vs.Internet Age.

 A decade before, the music industry was in the same spot.
-Compact Disc (1982) sales died when customers got the internet and flocked to torrent sites like Napster (1999).
+Compact Disc (1982) sales died when customers got internet connections and flocked to torrent sites like Napster (1999).
 Music executives tried—and failed—to make their own online music platform.
 When the great Steve Jobs created iTunes (2001) to help save the music industry, the executives still didn't want to share power over the music business.

 Jobs said this about his experience, "I've never spent so much of my time trying to convince people [music executives] to do the right thing for themselves."
 Eventually, Jobs got them on board, and the iPod, iTunes, and AppleMusic are, of course, history.